Transform furniture with lace and spray paint

 Sue at uniquely chic mosaics also use the lace technique to transform two pieces of secondhand furniture.
 For this technique, Rust-Oleum aluminium spray in matt was applied.
 Sue recommend that you use a fresh piece of lace for each part that you spray.

-Rosemary at villabarnes use lace and silver spray paint to transform a small storage cabinet into a decorative piece.
+villabarnes use lace and silver spray paint to transform a small storage cabinet into a decorative piece.

 New handles complete the look.